HadrienG2/subwoofer/book/src/user-guide/full-measurements.md

   comes out of them as suspicious by default, unless you have the time to carefully analyze the generated code and runtime CPU microarchitecture behavior to prove this default hypothesis wrong.
-- When in doubt, your default assumption should be that benchmarks that operate from the L1 cache are "more right" than those that operate from CPU registers, until proven otherwise.
+- In general, if you have any doubt, your default assumption should be that benchmarks that operate from the L1 cache are "more right" than those that operate from CPU registers, until proven otherwise.

 If you want to disable register inputs to speed up the benchmark's build and execution, then the most efficient way will be to refrain from enabling